rust-lang/async-book/src/01_getting_started/04_async_await_primer.md

 async fn do_something() { ... }
 ```

-The value returned by `async fn` is a `Future` that needs to be run on
+The value returned by `async fn` is a `Future`.
+For anything to happen,
-an executor in order for anything to happen:
+the `Future` needs to be run on an executor.

 ```rust
 {{#include ../../examples/01_04_async_await_primer/src/lib.rs:7:19}}